openrelik/openrelik.org/content/guides/tailscale.md

 This guide outlines the process of integrating your OpenRelik server with Tailscale, allowing secure access to your server from anywhere on your Tailscale network.

+Reference: Official Tailscale guide for using Tailscale with Docker: https://tailscale.com/kb/1282/docker

 **Prerequisites:**

 * An installed and functioning OpenRelik server.